How to Get an LLC in South Carolina

 To learn how to form an LLC in any state, visit our How to Start an LLC guide.

-Before you register your LLC, you'll need to come up with a name.
+Before you register your South Carolina LLC, you’ll need to come up with a name.
 Your business name needs to be catchy for branding purposes and legitimate for legal purposes.

 Naming Your LLC